 There are a few things that make Araceli Farms different than the other lavender farms in California.
-First, it’s founded by Justina, a young woman of color (love me a young female entrepreneur chasing her dreams!)
+First, it’s founded by Justina, a young Latina woman (love me a young female entrepreneur chasing her dreams!)
 She also grows 7 different lavender varietals, more than I saw listed on other farms.
 She told us that these plants are different colors and earlier in the season the field were purples and pinks!
 Much more fun for photos.

 On that note, Araceli Farms offers private photoshoot sessions that you can easily book online!
 Which many other farms in the state do also allow you to photograph the fields for a fee, they all seemed to be only within opening hours mid-day.
 Which just sounds like a hot AF mess and not that great of photos since direct sunlight in a field = no fun.
 But at Araceli, you can book a time slot as early as 6am for sunrise, and as late as 8pm for sunset.

 We booked a sunrise timeslot and I also asked to have a bundle of lavender left out for us to shoot with.
 The peace of mind of not having to worry about props, getting through a ticketing process that early or shooting around families (little kids are notorious for photobombing you!) was fantastic.
 It just made the whole visit more relaxing.

 The air was cool, the light was soft and we had the whole field to ourselves.